 Heart rate monitor

-Sometimes you just want that data front and centre and easy to glance at when you look down at your wrist.
+Sometimes you just want that data front and centre, and easy to see when you look down at your wrist.
 This is one watch face that certainly delivers on that front.
-If you want to know if you're nailing your steps or need to keep closer tabs on your resting heart rate, this big, bold Versa exclusive is one of the slickest options to get onto your smartwatch.
+If you want to know if you're nailing your steps or need to keep closer tabs on your resting heart rate, this big, bold Versa-exclusive face is one of the slickest options to get onto your smartwatch.

-Pink Floyd fans will know the inspiration for this Versa watch face.
-But it's more than just a simple homage to that iconic album cover.
-The colours can be configured to indicate the time and date, with the coloured part indicating your fitness tracking progress.
+Pink Floyd fans will know the inspiration for this Versa watch face, but it's more than just a simple homage to that iconic album cover.
+The colours can be configured to indicate the time and date, with the coloured section showing your activity progress.
 It's one of the best examples of a face that displays data in a really unique way.

 Retro Sunset V

-This 80s inspired watch face just looks great.
+This 1980s inspired watch face just looks great.
 Tapping in the centre switches between all that important health data, including steps, distance and calories burned.
-It first appeared on the Ionic and now it's adapted for the Versa and it's without doubt one of our faves to show off that bright, vibrant screen.
+It first appeared on the Ionic, and now it's adapted for the Versa and is one of the best to show off the vibrant screen of Fitbit's smartwatch family.

-In no way affiliated with BBC Radio 6 Music's weekly show (well, we don't think it is), this Versa watch face is dominated by an analogue face and three icons down the side that when tapped launch you into a chart plotting your physical, emotional and intellectual moments over a 30-day period.
-We are not entirely sure how it achieves that, but what we do know is that you have a great deal of colours to pick from if you want to change the look of the colour on pretty much every element of this unique watch face.
+We're not entirely sure how it achieves that, but what we do know is that you have a great deal of shades to pick from if you want to change the look of the colour on pretty much every element of this unique watch face.